 OHE has adopted the federal Title IV process requiring institutions review federal and Minnesota aid recipients' grades after each academic term.
 If a student received all non-passing grades (e.g. W, I, etc.), then the institution must be able to document that the student actually began attending each class.
 If a student did not begin any of their classes, then the full amount of CCG disbursed for the term must be reversed.
 If a student began some but not all classes, then the institution must re-calculate the CCG award based on the student's actual enrollment level on the date of disbursement.
-For more specifics about adjusting CCG, see the CCG Manual pdf pages 32 to 33.
+Note: A reviewer must distinguish between checking attendance in all classes for purposes of determining an unofficial withdrawal versus the need to recalculate an MSG award due to changes in enrollment.